jiao358/scsai/README.md

 /hello.do     GET   will query count of booktypes table and return to brower

 /current.do  GET  will to verify @Controller is prototype

+/server.do   GET   get  ip,name of the server requested